 Friday, March 20th

-Make appearance on ABC News’ “Start Here” podcast with Brad Mielke to talk about current situation in Madagascar.
+Make an appearance on ABC News’ “Start Here” podcast with Brad Mielke to report on current situation in Madagascar.

 Happen upon Facebook post from lesser-known local news outlet reporting two AirFrance flights have been scheduled to “allow European nationals to return to their countries.”